Discrete stress-energy tensor in the loop O(n) model: Introduction

-where~$w_\delta^{[\eta]}$ denotes the midline of~$w_\delta$ that is orthogonal to the direction~$\tau=\eta^2$, see Section~\ref{sub:T-as-local-field} for precise definitions.
-Note that Theorem~\ref{thm:Ising1} easily implies the following:

-In principle, the techniques discussed in Remark~\ref{rem:strategy_thm1} allow one to generalize these convergence results to all the multi-point expectations~$\Edelta^{\b_\delta}[T(w_\delta)T(w'_\delta)T(w''_\delta)\dots]$.
+The techniques discussed in Remark~\ref{rem:strategy_thm1} allow one to generalize these convergence results to all the multi-point \emph{correlation functions}~$\Edelta^{\b_\delta}[T(w_\delta)T(w'_\delta)T(w''_\delta)\dots]$.
 For shortness, we do not address such a general question in this paper and restrict ourselves to the convergence of two-point expectations with~`$+$' boundary conditions.
-Together with the proof of Theorem~\ref{thm:Ising1}, this already contains all necessary ingredients to treat the general situation. \begin{theorem} Let~$\Omega\subset\C$ be a bounded simply connected domain and $w,w'$ be two distinct points of~$\Omega$.
-Let~$\Omega_\delta$ be a discrete approximation to~$\Omega$ on the honeycomb grid~$\C_\delta$ with mesh size~$\delta$, and~$w_\delta,w'_\delta$ be the faces of~$\Omega_\delta$ that contain~$w$ and~$w'$, respectively.
-Then, one has
+Together with the proof of Theorem~\ref{thm:Ising1}, this already contains all necessary ingredients to treat the general situation.